 Tying Yourself to iOS

 Another solid question that can be a lot more difficult to answer than you think.
 Developing for two platforms can be a major expense.
 If you thought compatibility issues were an issue for iOS, wait until you get started on all the varying hardware and screen sizes for Android.
 The benefit to tying yourself to iOS is that it’s a self-contained eco-system that has arguably better support for its developers.
 The big negative is that the majority of smartphone users are on Android.
 That’s a huge chunk of audience.
-Recently Beme went from iOS to Android.
-It took almost a year, but by adding android, they added hundreds of thousands of users.

 Cross Platform Apps